Mobile and Broadcast Network Planning

 - Frequency planning of radio networks considering co-channel and adjacent channels interference

 - Points calculation showing the profile of the path, losses, and levels of the signal and interference on co-channel and adjacent channels

 - Import the measurement results of the received signal power levels for comparison with calculated values and adjust propagation model parameters

 - Save the coverage prediction result as an interactive web page, PNG image, CSV file, MIF file, or a KMZ file

 - Flexible adjusting of the layers on the base map and show custom vector layers

 - Landcover model with the different types of clutter (dense urban, urban, suburban, open land, water, and trees/forest).
-Landcover model was created based on OpenStreetMap (www.openstreetmap.org) и Global Forest Change (www.earthenginepartners.appspot.com) projects; Built-in RadioPlanner a simple and easy to use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery
+The landcover model was created based on OpenStreetMap (www.openstreetmap.org), Global Forest Change (www.earthenginepartners.appspot.com) projects, and Built-in RadioPlanner.
+A simple and easy to use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery.

-- Any kinds of basemaps—both common (such as OpenStreetMap, OpenTopoMap, etc.) and custom ones
+- Any kind of base map—both common (such as OpenStreetMap, OpenTopoMap, etc.) and custom ones.